 Another cause of sewer odor can also indicate that sewer gas is seeping into your home.
 At the time of inspection, have your technician check that the sewer main line is also working properly.

-To pinpoint the source of sewer odor, Art Plumbing, AC & Electric uses a diagnostic smoke test by forcing safe, non-toxic artificial smoke through drain and waste pipes.
+To pinpoint the source of sewer odor, Art Plumbing, Air Conditioning & Electric uses a diagnostic smoke test by forcing safe, non-toxic artificial smoke through drain and waste pipes.
 Your technician looks for those spots where plumes collect above ground at defect points.
 The benefit of a smoke test is that it can identify where water and gases exit, but also where high inflow and excessive rainwater enter a line.

 Another silent sign of plumbing problems is a sudden spike in your water bill.
 Damaged pipes and running toilets can be indicators of a system leak which can cause an increase in your water utility bill.
 Also, if you find water discoloration at sinks and fixtures, that’s another silent sign that there’s an underlying problem with the plumbing.